davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 ### Hwk: Extendible Hashing
 In this assignment, you will build a program that simulates the search and insertion of search keys into an extendible hash indexing structure.
 There are two things that would be different in a real database system: First,  the local buckets would be allocated as blocks on disk.
 The data stored in those blocks would actually be the tuples that hash into those blocks.
 Secondly, in a real extendible hash index, actual bits of the key's hash codes would be used (which require heavier usage of bitwise operators), instead of Strings of bits that represent the keys as we see in class.
 I choose to use strings here for simplicity, but you may implement this program using integers and bitwise operators if you'd prefer a challenge.

-You may use Java or Python for this assignment
+You may use Java or Python for this assignment.

 #### Student Outcomes